kushagra-tyagi154/test-repo/README.md

 # Test Repo
 Testing GitHub Actions deployment

-## finale Update
+## new Update
-This is a finale test update to check the automation.
+This is a new test update to check the automation.